twilight-project/testnets/open-testnet-1/dockerize/readme.md

 The Twilight docker repo performs the following tasks:

 - **BTC Nodes**: This system will connect with hosted bitcoin nodes.
-In case switch to switch to your own node, pleasea update the forkscanner/nodes_setup.sql file.
+In case switch to your own node, pleasea update the forkscanner/nodes_setup.sql file.

 - **Storage (Postgres)**: Creates a container for postgres with respective volume for persistent storage, creates Databases and applies schemas